Jim Ratcliffe

 Sir James Arthur Ratcliffe (born 18 October 1952) is a British billionaire, chemical engineer, and businessman.
 Ratcliffe is the chairman and chief executive officer (CEO) of the INEOS chemicals group, which he founded in 1998.

 In May 2018, Ratcliffe was the richest person in the UK, with a net worth of £21.05 billion.
-As of May 2023, the Sunday Times Rich List 2023 estimated his net worth at £29.688 billion, making him the second wealthiest figure in the UK.
+As of May 2023, the Sunday Times Rich List 2023 estimated his net worth at £29.6 billion, making him the second wealthiest figure in the UK.
 In September 2020, Ratcliffe officially changed his tax residence from Hampshire to Monaco, a move that it is estimated will save him £4 billion in tax.

 In February 2024, Ratcliffe became a minority shareholder in the English football club Manchester United and gained control over sporting operations.

 Early life and education

 Ratcliffe was born in Failsworth, Lancashire (now in Greater Manchester), where his father worked as a joiner and went on to run a factory that made laboratory furniture.
 His mother worked in an accounts office.
 He was raised in a council house in the town until the age of 10, when the family moved to East Yorkshire.
 He was educated at Beverley Grammar School.
-He studied chemical engineering at the University of Birmingham and graduated in 1974 with a 2:1.
+In 1974, he graduated with a 2:1 in chemical engineering from the University of Birmingham.

 Career

 After graduating, Ratcliffe worked at the oil firm BP but was fired after 3 days.
 The reason given for his dismissal was that he had eczema, which made him unfit to work around toxic chemicals.
 This was a medical condition that BP had overlooked prior to Ratcliffe joining.
 After leaving BP he took up a position as a trainee accountant at a pharmaceuticals company.

 A few years later, Ratcliffe joined oil giant Esso.
-Between 1978 and 1980, Esso funded his MBA degree at the London Business School (he donated £25 million to the school in 2016).
+From 1978 to 1980, Esso funded his MBA at the London Business School.
 Ratcliffe went on to work for the fabric and chemicals producer Courtaulds, where he stayed until his mid-thirties.
 In 1989, he joined US private equity group Advent International.